sunnry/ialphastock/README.md

 3.install boa-constructor
    i do not download boa-constructor-0.6.1.src.zip from sourceforge,because this version is very old,has problem when running,which ask you
    'NO-3D' problem, instead i download a clone version from bitbucket.org ,it has been tested ok, the address is https://bitbucket.org/cwt/boa-constructor/downloads, and the downloaded package name is cwt-boa-constructor-fc7a7a661661.zip. after download this package you need to unzip it under c:/Python27/Lib/site-packages/  and then run Boa.py, it should be ok

+4. install git for windows
+    download Git-2.8.2-64-bit.exe from github and install it, it will create git bash app and git GUI app, then after install you need to use git bash to config, it is same with linux environment, #git config --global user.name your_name, #git config --global user.email your@email.com

+5. install notepad++ edit tools